 For the most part, this logic holds true.
-People do like to buy from people that they like.
-But the problem is, customers are too busy, already too well informed and have too many options to either invest the time needed to build a relationship or can no longer base a buying decision solely on how well they like (or dislike) the sales professional.
-The Challenger Sale suggests that why relationships are important, a better approach to sales diminished the importance of first establishing a relationship and instead suggests that reps follow a three-part sales model.
+People do like to buy from people they like, but the problem is customers are busy, well-informed, and have too many options.
+Further, investing time in a relationship is less effective when buyers can no longer base a decision on how well they like (or dislike) the sales professional.
+The Challenger Sale authors suggest that while relationships are important, their three-part sales model offers a better approach.

 The Challenger Sales Model begins with the importance of a sales rep bringing new information or a different way of doing things to their customers and prospects.
 The buying public has ample resources from which to garner information and often know much more about your product than you might believe.
 They also know, in many cases, the same about your competitor's offerings.

-They also know a lot about their business and the challenges they are seeking to overcome when considering making a purchase.
+Buyers know their business and the challenges they are seeking to overcome when considering making a purchase.
 If a sales professional focuses on why this product is better than the competition's or assumes that the client is most likely unaware of problems or challenges that this product solves; the rep is wasting the client's precious time and is bringing nothing new to the bargaining table.

-But if the rep chose to take another approach and decided to inform the customer of how any common industry challenges have been solved by using a different approach and then teaches the customer about unique features that his product or company offers, then the customer will see the time invested as valuable.
-The more valuable a rep is, the more likely it is that a sale will be made.
+However, if the rep informs the customer of how common industry challenges have been solved with a different approach and teaches them about unique features that his product or company offers, then the customer will see the time invested as valuable.
+The more valuable a rep, the more likely it is that a sale will be made.

 The next part of the Challenger Sales Model is for the sales professional to tailor a solution to meet the specific needs of a customer.
 It demands a blend of creativity and flexibility in the product or service offered.

 The creative part comes from the sales rep, and the flexibility is something that a product/service either has or doesn't have.
-However, a product/service that at first does not appear to have any flexibility may indeed have the ability to be tailored to a customer.
+However, a product/service that at first does not appear to have any flexibility may still be tailored to a customer.